 Community water supply programme was initiated by KGFWA in Kolar Gold Field at Karnataka to solve water problem in the targeted area.
-This reporting period identified Sanate Lane which is severely affected by water problem.
+This reporting period identified Krishnagiri Lane which is severely affected by water problem.
 They were paid Rs.300 - 400 to procure water.
 This was additional expenses to their families.
 So that all the situations have been analyzed and installed bore well with pipe connection.
-Every household in that area gave their contribution of labour to digging pits.